Go To Top Go Up Go Back Go Forward

 CALL FMSALL

 The parent initializes NTASKS to 1.
-Each child then obtains a unique value of MYTASK that can be use to perform it's part of the work.
+Each child then obtains a unique value of MYTASK that can be use to perform its part of the work.
 The FMS mutual exclusive lock FMSONE prevents two tasks from reading and incrementing NTASKS at the same time.

 This completes the quick tour of FMS subroutines.
 You may find more information about any subroutine through Appendix C, FMS Subroutines, available in the Table of Contents.